jodyswartz/secure-file-statement-delivery/README.md

 Some of the liberties:
 - used minIO, this is to simulate S3 locally, but in production this would be swapped out of AWS's S3.
 - Focused on getting it to work locally, I have not setup the production flow in AWS.
-- Running ths mvn test outlines the happy flow.
+- Running ths mvn test, tests the happy flow.

 ### Manually test